Marshmeller13/Portfolios-Project/docs/user_stories.md

 1. User can access their portfolio
 2. User can upload file to the portfolio
 3. User files appear when accessing the portfolio

-### Generate Portfolio on Site
----
-- As someone looking to get my resume out to employers, I want to be able to generate a resume from an online form so that I don’t have to make one myself
-- Priority: 3
-- Time: 3
-- Confirmation: User can create a resume from the online form.

-1. Empty resume form appears
-2. Resume form can be edited.
-3. Resume form can be saved and published when finished.

 ### Easily share Resume
 ---